Kozlowski's $6,000 shower curtain to find new home

 "It's not my taste," said Herman Weisberg, the detective who seized the curtain and is now managing director of private investigator Sage Intelligence Group LLC.
 "But I bet some hedge fund guy would like to hang it as his trophy."

-Gary Zimet, who sells rare documents and other historic memorabilia on his website Moments In Time (momentsintime.com), said the drapery probably wasn't worth much on the market.
+Gary Zimet, who sells rare documents and other historic memorabilia on his website Moments In Time (), said the drapery probably wasn't worth much on the market.

 "Very, very little," he said.
 "If he paid $6,000, it probably wholesales for $500.
 "This is designer crap for people who have more money than brains."